Sheffield Cathedral in partnership with the University of Sheffield

 This is a series of interdisciplinary talks, intended for a general audience.
 The series will consider the relation between religious thinking and traditions on the one hand, and ethics on the other.
 While most ethical traditions have a religious background, the increasing secularization of modern society has put this connection in question.
 These talks will consider how far ethical issues can be illuminated by coming at them through a religious context, and vice versa, as well as the history of the interconnection.
 All are welcome, and there is no need to register attendance.

-The Cathedral Coffee Shop opens from 6.30pm, serving tea, coffee, wine and light refreshments.
+The Cathedral Coffee Shop is open all day, serving tea, coffee, wine and light refreshments.

 Talks and discussion 7.30pm–9pm.
 Venue: Sheffield Cathedral, Church Street, S1 1HA

 Christianity and morality: the story of an uneasy relationship

 Tuesday, 4 February 2020 - Giles Fraser

 This talk will focus on those theological voices that do not think religion has much to do with ethics, holding instead that it is more about salvation, for example.
 Thus, The Pilgrim’s Progress has “Morality” as one of the temptations that can distract the protagonist, Christian, from his path, and forgiveness also has a complex relationship with morality, often seeming amoral or even anti-moral.
 Kierkegaard is another figure who contrasts the theological with the ethical, juxtaposing Abraham’s faith with conventional moral thinking.
 It is this uneasy relationship between the two that the talk will explore.